Derrida (film): Analysis

 At several points, Derrida shows the philosopher applying his theory of deconstruction to the film itself.
 Derrida often challenges the filmmaking process and argues against the capability of any film to portray him accurately.
 The film also includes metacinematic scenes in which Derrida analyzes previously recorded footage of himself.
 In one such scene, Derrida telescopically watches a video of himself analyzing footage of himself.

 Nicholas Royle argues that the film's labyrinthine, Ouroboros-like structure reinforces several key Derridean tenets:

 "If Dick and Ziering Kofman follow Derrida, Derrida is also following them.
 Derrida is a film about following, about the compulsiveness and ghostliness of following, of following the camera, of following the story, of following a film.
 But Derrida is also a film about the impossibility of following, about the consequences and effects of Derrida's work vis-à-vis the 'story of a life', about the idea that Derrida cannot tell a story."

 Reception

-Film critics generally gave Derrida positive reviews; the film has an 82% "fresh" rating on Rotten Tomatoes.
+Film critics generally gave Derrida positive reviews.
+On the review aggregator website Rotten Tomatoes, 82% of 34 critics' reviews are positive.
+The website's consensus reads: "Derrida's intelligence and engaging personality make him an intriguing documentary subject."
+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 17 critics, indicating "generally favorable" reviews.
 Kenneth Turan of the Los Angeles Times praised the film for its sophisticated style and said it was "the cinematic equivalent of a mind-expanding drug" while Film Threats Tim Merrill described it as "a priceless historical record."
 Other critics, like The Guardians Peter Bradshaw, found the film whimsical and entertaining but lamented Derrida's evasive and mysterious demeanor.

 Derrida received the Golden Gate Award at the 2002 San Francisco Film Festival and screened in competition for the Grand Jury Prize at the 2002 Sundance Film Festival.